ShawnDriscoll/diceroll/docs/source/introduction.rst

    **diceroll 2.4** will not work with **Python 2.6+**.

-Installing Locally to your Folder
+Installing Locally to Your Folder
 ---------------------------------

 .. figure:: python_file.png